ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 SQL Server supports three kinds of user-defined types:  CLR, scalar and table.
 See the [help entry for CREATE TYPE](https://msdn.microsoft.com/en-us/library/ms175007%28v=sql.110%29.aspx) for details.

 Microsoft's names for these different types are ambiguous.
 They call user-defined scalar types "alias types", and CLR types "user-defined types".
-MS did manange to correctly name user-defined table types.
+MS did manage to correctly name user-defined table types.
 Here's a table to add to the confusion:

-Official MS Term   | How It Appears in SSMS     | Unabmiguous Name That I Insist On Using
+Official MS Term   | How It Appears in SSMS     | Unambiguous Name That I Insist On Using
 ------------------------|-------------------------|-------------------------
 Alias Type              | User-Defined Data Type  | User-Defined Scalar Type User-Defined Type       | User-Defined Type       | User-Defined CLR Type